CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    ```
    Scroll down the Deadlines list to find the deadline named `visit gardens by the bay`.
    MultiTasky is able to identify the correct "by" word and figure out the deadline.

-1. **Detection and alerts**
-   _Duplicates_
-   Key in the following command to add a duplicate entry
-   `add Wash dishes`
-   MultiTasky should prevent us from adding duplicate entries.

-   _Overlapping Events_
-   Try adding an overlapping event with existing entry
-   `add Driving test from 28 July 10am to 28 July 11am`
-   The entry should be added successfully but with an alert that it overlaps with existing event(s).

-   _Overdue Events or Deadlines_
-   `add NDP 2016 on 9 August 2016 to 9 Aug 2016`
-   The entry should be added successfully but with an alert that the added event is overdue.

-   _Overdue and Overlapping Events_
-   `add Register for SOC modules from 9 July to 10 July`
-   The entry should be added successfully but with an alert that it is overdue and overlaps with existing event(s).

 1. **Default duration for fast entry**
    `add Christmas party from christmas 7pm`